 When a blepharoplasty is performed to help a person see better, frequently those undergoing surgery enjoy a cosmetic benefit as well.
 There are a few things to keep in mind when undergoing an eyelid lift.
 No one is perfectly symmetrical before surgery, and the goal is always to balance the symmetry as much as possible during the surgical approach.
 If the above considerations sound good to you, a consultation with your Ophthalmologist at Eye Doctors of Arizona is the next step.

-Do you take blood thinners such as warfarin, Eliquis, plavix, aspirin or other medicines that may result in prolonged bleeding times.
-It is important you let your surgeon know and discuss when considering surgery.
-Typically, in consultation with you cardiologist or primary care physician the medication is temporarily paused in order to minimize bleeding during surgery.
+Do you take blood thinners such as warfarin, Eliquis, plavix, aspirin or other medicines that may result in prolonged bleeding times?
+It is important you let your surgeon know and discuss your overall health when considering eyelid surgery.
+Typically, in consultation with your cardiologist or primary care physician these medications are temporarily halted in order to minimize bleeding during surgery.
 They can then be resumed safely the next day.

-The day of surgery you will need to have nothing by mouth after midnight.
-You will arrive to our outpatient surgery center and expect to be there about 3 hours.
+In preparation for surgery you may not have anything to eat or drink after midnight the night before.
+You will arrive to our outpatient surgery center and expect to be there about 2-3 hours.
 Patients typically receive IV sedation with local anesthesia to the eyelids.
-Although some patients sleep through the procedure it is general anesthesia.
+Although some patients sleep through the procedure it is not general anesthesia.

-Once the procedure is completed you will be given post-operative instructions and discharged from the center and typically use ice packs and rest for the rest of the day.
+Once the procedure is completed you will be given post-operative instructions and discharged from the center.
+Instructions consist of the use of ice packs and rest with the head elevated for rest of the day.
 You may shower the next day, and generally go about your life with only a few restrictions.
-These include no swimming pool or jacuzzi for one week.
-No heavy lifting more than thirty pounds for one week.
-You may shower once 24 hours have passed following your surgery.
+These restrictions include no swimming pool or jacuzzi for one week and no heavy lifting more than thirty pounds for one week.

-We will see you one week after surgery and remove the stitches at that time.
+You will be seen in the office one week after surgery and have your stitches removed at that time.